yiisoft/docs/021-changelog-upgrade.md

 There "My package" is the name of the package, `1.0.1` is the version released followed by release date.
 For each version there are number of lines listing the changes.
 "Bug" refers to change type.
 The following types are used:

-- Bug - Bug fixes.
-- Enh - Existing feature enhancements.
 - New - New features.
 - Chg - General changes.
+- Enh - Existing feature enhancements.
+- Bug - Bug fixes.

+In the changelog file lines should be ordered as New, Chg, Enh, Bug.

 "#42" above is the number of issue or pull request corresponding to the change. "author1" is the GitHub nickname of the code author. "author2" is additional author.